Skip to Content

 • The Use of Fuel Additives

-An effective moisture-combating trick that has worked for me is using fuel additives like HEET.
+An effective moisture-combating trick for me is using fuel additives like HEET.
 Not only does it remove any existing water content, but it also prevents future water contamination.

 • The Source of the Water Contamination

 The issue of water contamination might seem irrelevant if you’ve never left your lawnmower in the rain.
-But the reality is that condensation can be a significant culprit for water entering the lawnmower’s gas tank.
+However, condensation can be a significant culprit for water entering the lawnmower’s gas tank.

 • The Importance of Proper Storage